 In Italy the average inflation rate in the year ending in September 1996 stood at 4.7% which is clearly above the reference value; during the same period nominal long-term interest rates were, on average, 10.3% which is also above the reference value.
 The Council has not yet abrogated its Decision of 26 September 1994 according to which an excessive government deficit exists in Italy.
-In 1996 the general government deficit is expected to be reduced by 0.5 percentage points to 6.6% of GDP; the government gross debt ratio is likely to decline from 124.9% of GDP in 1995 to 123.4 % in 1996.
-Italy was a member of the ERM from its inception until September 1992 when the intervention obligations for the LIT were suspended; since then the LIT has not reentered the ERM.
+In 1996 the general government deficit is expected to be reduced by 0.5 percentage points to 6.6% of GDP; the government gross debt ratio is likely to decline from 124.9% of GDP in 1995

-In Luxembourg the average inflation rate in the year ending in September 1996 stood at 1.3% which is below the reference value, during the same period nominal long-term interest rates were, on average, 7.0% which is also below the reference value.
+In Luxembourg the average inflation rate in the year ending in September 1996 stood at 1.3% which is below the reference value; during the same period nominal long-term interest rates were, on average, 7.0% which is also below the reference value.
 Luxembourg is not the subject of a Council decision on the existence of an excessive government deficit.
 The general government financial position has traditionally been in a surplus, expected to amount to 0.9% of GDP in 1996.
 The government gross debt ratio continues to remain significantly below 60% of GDP.
 Luxembourg has been a member of the ERM since its inception; in the latest two years the LFR has respected the fluctuation margins of the ERM and has not been subject to severe tensions and the LFR bilateral central rate has not been devalued.

 In the Netherlands the average inflation rate in the year ending in September 1996 stood at 1.2% which is the second best performance in the EU and is therefore below the reference value; during the same period nominal long-term interest rates were, on average, 6.3% which is also below the reference value.
 The Council has not yet abrogated its Decision of 26 September 1994 according to which an excessive government deficit exists in the Netherlands.
-In 1996 the general government deficit is expected to be reduced by 1.4 percentage points to 2.6% of GDP; the government gross debt ratio is likely to decline from 79.7% of GDP in 1995 to 78.7 % in 1996.
+In 1996 the general government deficit is expected to be reduced by 1.4 percentage points to 2.6% of GDP; the government gross debt ratio is likely to decline from 79.7% of GDP in 1995 to 78.7% in 1996.
 The Netherlands have been a member of the ERM since its inception; in the latest two years the HFL has respected the fluctuation margins of the ERM and has not been subject to severe tensions and the HFL bilateral central rate has not been devalued.

 In Austria the average inflation rate in the year ending in September 1996 stood at 1.7% which is below the reference value; during the same period nominal long-term interest rates were, on average, 6.5% which is also below the reference value.
 The Council has not yet abrogated its Decision of 10 July 1995 according to which an excessive government deficit exists in Austria.
-In 1996 the general government deficit is expected to be reduced by 1.6 percentage points to 4.3% of GDP; the government gross debt ratio is likely to increase from 69.0% of GDP in 1995 to 71.7 % in 1996.
+In 1996 the general government deficit is expcted to be reduced by 1.6 percentage points to 4.3% of GDP; the government gross debt ratio is likely to increase from 69.0% of GDP in 1995 to 71.7% in 1996.
 Austria has been a member of the ERM since early January 1995; since then the ÖS has respected the fluctuation margins of the ERM and has not been subject to severe tensions and the ÖS bilateral central rate has not been devalued.